Offline Diffusion Policy for Multi-User Delay-Constrained Scheduling: Experimental Results

 \subsubsection{Real Data Simulation}

-Building on the insights gained from single-hop and multi-hop environments, we now evaluate our algorithms in more challenging scenarios, where arrivals and channel conditions are drawn from real-world datasets.
-Unlike the synthetic Poisson-based environments, where the scheduling task is relatively straightforward, real-world data introduces noise and irregularities, significantly complicating the scheduling problem. {Real-1hop} and {Real-2hop}, as described in Table~\ref{tab:env}, represent environments where the arrival processes are modeled using an LTE dataset \cite{loi2018predict}, while the channel conditions are derived from a 2.4GHz wireless dataset \cite{taotao2021wireless}.
+{Building on the insights gained from single-hop and multi-hop environments, we now evaluate the {transferability and robustness} of our algorithms in more challenging scenarios, where arrivals and channel conditions are drawn from real-world datasets.
+Unlike synthetic Poisson-based environments, where the scheduling task is relatively straightforward, real-world traces introduce significant noise, irregularities, and distributional shifts.
+This setup serves as a critical testbed for verifying whether the policy trained on medium-quality simulated data can effectively generalize to the complex dynamics of actual systems.
+Specifically, {Real-1hop} and {Real-2hop}, as described in Table~\ref{tab:env}, represent environments where the arrival processes are modeled using a 4G LTE dataset \cite{loi2018predict}, while the channel conditions are derived from a 2.4GHz wireless dataset \cite{taotao2021wireless}.}

 The results presented in Figure~\ref{fig:reals} underscore the consistent superiority of SOCD over other algorithms, even in these more complex, real-data-driven environments.
 This highlights SOCD’s robustness and its ability to optimize scheduling policies despite the unpredictability and complexity inherent in real-world network data.
 Notably, under resource constraints of 6.1 and 6.5 in {Real-1hop} (Figure~\ref{fig:real}) and 4.5 in {Real-2hop} (Figure~\ref{fig:real_2hop}), the resource consumption of SOCD and SOLAR is nearly identical.
 However, SOCD achieves notably higher throughput than SOLAR, demonstrating its superior resource utilization efficiency in terms of algorithm performance.